-Nevertheless, some specialists think that three WMAs (30, 60 and 90 periods) are superfluous and could be removed without affecting the quality of the signals.
+Nevertheless, some specialists think that three WMAs (30, 60 and 90 periods) are superfluous and could be removed without affecting the quality of the trading signals.

 Traders are free to decide on how to exit the market, however, stop loss is mandatory according to all the risk management rules.

 A protection order can be set both at the low candle’s minimum/maximum or the closest support/resistance level.